 Recommended Daily 1000 IU/day for those who are showing memory decline and up to 2000 IU/day for those with dementia and Alzheimer’s disease.

 - Cold-pressed plant oils

 Those suffering from memory loss, especially those associated with dementia, can struggle to meet their daily nutrition recommendations.
 Appointing a family member or caretaker to deliver meals, snacks, as well as stocking their home with food options, is important.
 Malnutrition is often the root of the problem when it comes to dementia and memory loss.

-Foods like sugar, processed snacks, alcohol, and artificial dyes and sweeteners are acidic.
-That said, if the body remains in a constant acidic state it will cause chronic inflammation.
+Foods like sugar, processed snacks, alcohol, artificial dyes, and sweeteners are acidic.
+That said, if the body remains in a constant acidic state, it will cause chronic inflammation.
 This will in turn increase the risk for chronic diseases.
 It also affects our brain and memory.

 This exciting study concludes that hydrogen-rich, ionized water is fantastic for boosting brain health.
 Studies have shown that drinking alkaline water may be beneficial for the prevention of neurodegenerative diseases

 There have been numerous studies published about whether brain games do work.
 The Mayo Clinic reports a 58% improvement in the auditory processing speed of older adults who regularly train their brains.
 It is simple: There are degenerative changes in the brain’s associative cortex which leads to a decline in memory and studies show brain games slow the decline.